 Keeping cyclists safe on the roads is a joint effort between those on the bike and those behind the wheel.

-As the Santos Festival of Cycling pushes off for 2021, all road users are reminded that keeping cyclists safe on the roads is a joint effort between those on the bike and those behind the wheel.
+All road users are reminded that keeping cyclists safe on the roads is a joint effort between those on the bike and those behind the wheel.
 Follow these tips to keep everyone safe on the road.

 Whether you are a Santos Tour Down Under and Festival of Cycling fan or avid cyclist year round, there are always things you can do to improve your safety on the road.

 - Keep to the left and ride at least one metre clear of the kerb and parked cars